tripos-education/maths-tripos-questions/README.md

 - [ ] Add comment counts for giscus.
 This seems a bit harder see [this PR](https://github.com/giscus/giscus/pull/198)

+- [ ] Fixing images that don't need to be images because they are imperfectly converted text

 - [ ] Downloading images from Mathpix CDN.

-Missing dagger in 1.II.6B (2005)
+- [ ] Missing dagger in 1.II.6B (2005)

 - [ ] Add "comment on" to each question in post list